nobiot/org-transclusion/README.md

 Note that there is no detach function for the buffer.

-## Working with transclusions manually while transclusion is inactive
+## Work with transclusions manually while transclusion is inactive
 You might notice that you can do most of the operations without activating transclusion for the buffer.
 This is mainly because I have not thought through what I want to do when transclusion is inactive.

 The difference is the automatic toggle when moving the focus, and automatic save buffer at the moment.